siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 field.
 This chapter asks what follows once that bending becomes strong enough to make the path close on itself.

+Toroidal configurations are not exotic.
+They arise spontaneously whenever a flow curls back on itself — smoke rings, vortex rings in water, incense plumes disturbed by a hand.
+What is common to all these cases is that toroidal geometry forms easily; what distinguishes them is whether the resulting closure can self-sustain.
+Most such configurations dissipate.
+The ones that persist are those whose self-refraction loading matches the geometric curvature needed to maintain the closure (Appendix A0).
+This chapter does not address the self-consistency of the closure.
+It asks only what standing-wave organizations are allowed once a toroidal closure exists.

-Such a self-refracting closure must be a shape that admits continuous nowhere-vanishing tangential flow.
+A self-refracting closure must be a shape that admits continuous nowhere-vanishing tangential flow.
 A sphere does not: by the hairy ball theorem, no continuous nowhere-vanishing tangential vector field exists on a sphere.
 The simplest closed shape that can sustain such flow is a torus, a